Faustin-king/Mini-project--with-keyframes/README.md

 # Mini-project-with-keyframes

-### this project is extremly concerned on how to use variables, Keyframes, Animations, Transformations and jQuerys.
+### This project is extremly concerned on how to use variables, Keyframes, Animations, Transformations and jQuerys.